 Given the Company has a full valuation allowance recorded against its domestic net deferred tax assets and operating losses in the US, and its foreign subsidiaries are in operating profit, the Company has applied the exception to use a worldwide effective tax rate under ASC 740-270-30-36.
 The Company used the foreign jurisdiction's statutory rate as an estimate for the annual effective tax rate ("AETR").
 The quarterly tax provision, and estimate of the Company's annual effective tax rate, is subject to variation due to several factors, including variability in pre-tax income (or loss), the mix of jurisdictions to which such income relates, changes in how we do business, and tax law developments.
-Tax benefits for the three months ended March 31, 2023 and the tax expense for three months ended March 31, 2022 was primarily attributable to foreign income taxes.
+Tax benefit and tax expense for the three and nine months ended September 30, 2023 and 2022 were primarily attributable to foreign income taxes.
 The Company records deferred tax assets to the extent we believe these assets will more likely than not be realized.
-In making such determination, the Company considered all available positive and negative evidence and continued to conclude that as of March 31, 2023, it is not more likely than not that the Company will realize the benefits of its remaining net deferred tax assets.
+In making such determination, the Company considered all available positive and negative evidence and continued to conclude that as of September 30, 2023, it is not more likely than not that the Company will realize the benefits of its remaining net deferred tax assets.

-14. NET INCOME (LOSS) PER SHARE ATTRIBUTABLE TO COMMON STOCKHOLDERS
+14. NET LOSS PER SHARE ATTRIBUTABLE TO COMMON STOCKHOLDERS

-Basic net income (loss) per share attributable to common stockholders was computed by dividing net income (loss) by the weighted-average number of common shares outstanding for the three months ended March 31, 2023 and 2022 (in thousands, except for per share data).
-Diluted net income (loss) per share gives effect to all potential shares of common stock, including common stock issuable upon conversion of our redeemable convertible preferred stock, stock options and

-RSUs to the extent these are dilutive.
-We calculated basic and diluted net income (loss) per share attributable to common stockholders as follows (in thousands, except per share amounts):
+Basic net loss per share attributable to common stockholders was computed by dividing net loss by the weighted-average number of common shares outstanding for the three and nine months ended September 30, 2023 and 2022 (in thousands, except for per share data).
+Diluted net loss per share gives effect to all potential shares of common stock, including common stock issuable upon conversion of our redeemable convertible preferred stock, stock options and RSUs to the extent these are dilutive.
+We calculated basic and diluted net loss per share attributable to common stockholders as follows (in thousands, except per share amounts):